RJWANGbioinfo/APAlyzer-QSr/README.md

 ## Overview
-GEO RNA-seq APA profiler is a automatic pipline performing APA,IPA and gene expression profiling using RNAseq data from GEO.
-In general it uses SRA toolkit, STAR, and APAanalizer to finished the entire work.
+APAlyzer-QSr is a automatic toolkit performing APA analysis using Quant-Seq REV data.
+In general it uses PolyA DB3 to clean the PASs indetified from the sequencing data.

-### Version feature
-1) RNA-seq sample is processed one by one to address the issues of sequencing library diversity.
-E.g, within a GEO project, some samples are pair-end, some are single-end, some are forward sequencing, some are reverse sequencing.
-2) Added a extra check section to address the downloading failed issues.
-3) User now can select whether to keep the raw fastq and bam files.

 ### Authors
 * **Ruijia Wang**